Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

 ## Admin Menu

 In this menu, you can create users, roles, access controls, and other general administrative activities.
-To access the Admin dashboard, click **Admin** menu on the top-right and then click **Admin**.
+To access the Admin dashboard, click the **Admin** menu on the top-right and then click **Admin**.

 <img src="../images/admin-menu.png" width="150" height="200"/>